 Not only is it unsightly, it attracts pests of all shapes and sizes and puts extra strain on the work of cleaners whose job is to keep the eating areas clean, not to be everyone’s maid (come to think of it, maids shouldn’t have to do this either!).

-And before you go calling me a snob or an environmental freak, just know that there are people out working hard to change this.
+And before you go calling me a snob or an environmental freak, just know that there are lots of companies like the HourMaid cleaning service that are working hard to change this.
 Have a look at “Keeping Singapore Beautiful”.

 In fact there are quite a number of initiatives being tested out to curb this post-dining habit: from fining ungracious diners to encouraging them to change, there are a few concerned citizens out there looking for ways to get Singapore to be a real “clean city”.